macs30123-s24/final-project-online_abortion_discourse/README.md

 ### Comment Data

 Due to the substantial size of the comment data, which consisted of a 2GB ZST file, I opted to utilize PySpark for the extraction process, due to its parallelization and efficiency.
-As the file was much too large to open on my local machine, I uploaded the file to an S3 bucket, where I could access it within my JupyterHub on an EMR cluster.
-This extraction of comments was by far the most difficult part of this project.
+Since the file was too large to open on my local machine, I uploaded it to an S3 bucket, making it accessible within my JupyterHub on an EMR cluster.
+Extracting the comments was by far the most difficult part of this project/

-After reading in the file as text data, I defined a schema and used PySpark’s from_json() function to parse the large-scale data.
+After reading the file into my environment as text data, I defined a schema and used PySpark’s from_json() function to parse the large-scale data.
 Following this, I matched this resulting data frame on ‘IDs’ with the ‘IDs’ mentioned in the submission section, resulting in a dataset of 206,756 comments and their corresponding data.
 Lastly, I wrote this dataset into a Parquet file and stored it in an S3 bucket for later use.

-Similar to the submission data, I performed a thorough cleaning of the dataset, utilizing PySpark’s parallelization.
+Like the submission data, I thoroughly cleaned the dataset using PySpark’s parallelization.
 This involved removing deleted comments, as well as comments that were too short, cleaning the textual data, and converting the time information from Unix timestamps (‘1640635686’) to readable representations (‘2022-08-24 15:45:39’).
-Lastly, I matched any of the ‘null’ time values (mistakes from the original file) with the corresponding ‘submission’ time, providing a general estimation of when the comment was made.
-This gave me a final dataset size of 142,924 comments.
+Lastly, I matched any 'null' time values (mistakes from the original file) with the corresponding ‘submission’ time (for estimations).
+This gave me a final dataset size of 142,924 comments

-The utilization of PySpark was crucial for both the extraction and the cleaning process due to the large dataset size, as it allowed for efficient parallel processing and handling of the data.
+The utilization of PySpark was crucial for the extraction and the cleaning process due to the large dataset size, as it allowed for efficient parallel processing and handling of the data.
 The complexity and scale of the task underscored the importance of PySpark in achieving timely and accurate results, which would have been challenging, if not impossible (especially with the extraction) with traditional methods.

 After cleaning, I again used PySpark to conduct a data analysis.
-For each Machine Learning/NLP task, I utilized a pipeline to take advantage of scalability between the two datasets, work distribution, and consistency.
+Each Machine Learning/NLP task employed a pipeline to leverage scalability between the two datasets, work distribution, and consistency.
 A simplified example of one of my ML Pipelines:

 <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/pipelineexample.jpg" alt="Pipeline Example" width="500" />

-For an analysis of the comments, I used Yake Keyword Extraction and continued the use of both LDA and Bigram.
+Regarding the comment analysis, I used Yake Keyword Extraction and continued with LDA and Bigram models.
 Additionally, I performed a temporal topic analysis of the topic-specific activity over time.

 #### Yake Keyword Extraction

 I used Yake Keyword Extraction to discern the common messages or themes throughout the corpus.
-Interestingly, there was a shift in 2022 where the majority of top comments were pro-choice adjacent comments.
+Interestingly, there was a shift in 2022 where the top comments were pro-choice adjacent comments.
 This was a stark contrast to the previous years.

 <div style="text-align: center;">
     <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/Screenshot%202024-05-23%20at%208.07.12%E2%80%AFAM.png" alt="Top Posts of 2016 with YAKE extraction" width="800" />